BackSupport for international students

 - Non-tuition fees include the Enrolment Fee, Student Services Levy, campus charges and Building Levy and are subject to annual adjustment.

 Payment of fees

-Refund of tuition fees shall be made to students who withdraw in the manner required from their course(s) before 10% of the study period has elapsed as defined by the course start and end dates (see Enrolment Regulations in the University Calendar).
+- Refund of tuition fees shall be made to students who withdraw in the manner required from their course(s) before 10% of the study period has elapsed for 2021 study, and 17% of the study period has elapsed for 2022 study, as defined by the course start and end dates (see Enrolment Regulations in the University Calendar).
 Students who withdraw from all of their study at Massey University within the time and in the manner required to obtain a tuition fees refund must pay a withdrawal fee.
 Commission paid by Massey University to agents for international students will also be deducted from any refund in respect of the courses withdrawn from.

 When Massey University receives written notice from an international student that he or she has attained permanent residence in New Zealand, then, for any course which has not been commenced (defined by the course start date) at the date of receipt of the notice, Massey University will refund the student the difference between tuition fees received and the domestic tuition fees for the courses concerned.
 Massey University will require evidence of the change of status.
 There will be no refund for courses that have commenced.

 Refunds due for overpayment of fees or withdrawal with a refund are made as soon as possible once enrolments and financial support provisions have been established for a particular study period.
 In any case, where a specific request is made for a refund that has been approved, such refund will be made within 28 days.
 If the refund cannot be made a written statement shall be provided to the student as to why the refund cannot be made, together with a date by which the refund shall be made.